Skip to main content

 The dreamer at the center of this film is Ofelia, who is moving with her mother to her new stepfather’s estate in the middle of the forest.
 Her stepfather, Captain Vidal, is a high ranking official under Spain’s fascist regime, and he is even less patient with Ofelia’s affinity for fantasy than her mother is.
 When the fairies fly into her bedroom inviting her to join them in the labyrinth outside her house, Ofelia answers the call.
 There, an ancient faun, "Pan," appears to her and tells her that she is the reincarnated daughter of the king of this fantasy world, and her father would have her return home to him if she can prove herself still pure.

 Ofelia makes various forays into this underworld, all while Ofelia’s earthly world grows more and more volatile.
 Vidal’s campaign to crush the rebellion grows more and more ruthless, and Ofelia’s mother dies giving birth to Ofelia’s brother.
 Ofelia is given her final test the same night that the rebellion storms Vidal’s estate.
 Per the faun’s instructions, Ofelia retrieves her baby brother from Vidal’s grip and takes him to the labyrinth, Vidal chasing after her.
-In the heart of the labyrinth, Ofelia is given the instruction to allow the faun to use his knife to draw a single drop of blood from her infant brother for a sacrifice to open the portal to her father’s kingdom, but Ofelia refuses to allow her brother to be harmed, forfeiting her chance to be rescued from her prison and return to home.
+In the heart of the labyrinth, Ofelia is given the instruction to allow the faun to use his knife to draw a single drop of blood from her infant brother for a sacrifice to open the portal to her father’s kingdom, but Ofelia refuses to allow her brother to be harmed, forfeiting her chance to be rescued from her prison and return home.
 The faun disappears, and Vidal closes in on her, stealing back her brother, and shooting Ofelia.

 When Vidal emerges from the labyrinth, the rebels are there to greet him.
 He hands his child over to them, before the rebels shoot him.
 Just as Ofelia succumbs to her injuries, she is overtaken by a shower of light and finds herself in the throne room of her father’s palace, where her parents, her baby brother, and the faun welcome her back to her kingdom.
 In choosing not to harm her innocent brother, she passed the most important test of all, and her reward is life in the fantasy kingdom of her dreams.